-Given the overall importance, and broad set of mandates for integrating gender into climate policy, it is critical to strengthen capacities and capabilities of institutions, decision-makers and practitioners, at the international, national and local levels, on the design and implementation of gender-sensitive climate policies.
-This includes the development and sharing of key tools, methodologies and approached to translate this work from the global to national contexts.
+Given the overall importance and broad set of mandates for integrating gender into climate policy, it is critical to strengthen capacities and capabilities of institutions, decision-makers and practitioners at the international, national, and local levels on the design and implementation of gender-sensitive climate policies.
+This includes the development and sharing of key tools, methodologies and approaches to translate this work from the global to national contexts.

-Like adaptation, gender is well integrated under capacity building (12 decisions), including the following key decisions:
+As with adaptation, gender is well integrated under capacity building, with 13 decisions including the following:

-- Decision 1/CP.16 decides that capacity-building support to developing countries should take into account gender aspects. - Decision 15/CMP.7, on capacity building under the Kyoto Protocol, affirms the importance of taking into account gender considerations. - Decision 13/CP.17 reaffirms the importance of gender aspects in capacity building under the Convention. - Decision 15/CP.18, on Article 6 (now Action for Climate Empowerment or 'ACE'), observes gender as a crosscutting issue in all six areas of Article 6 of the Convention. - Decision 16/CP.22 invites the newly established Paris Committee on Capacity Building to take genderresponsiveness and human rights as crosscutting issues in the 2016-2020 workplan.
+- Decision 1/CP.16 decides that capacity-building support to developing countries should take into account gender aspects. - Decision 15/CMP.7, on capacity building under the Kyoto Protocol, affirms the importance of taking into account gender considerations. - Decision 13/CP.17 reaffirms the importance of gender aspects in capacity building under the Convention. - Decision 15/CP.18, on Article 6 (now Action for Climate Empowerment or 'ACE'), observes gender as a crosscutting issue in all six areas of Article 6 of the Convention. - Decision 16/CP.22 invites the newly established Paris Committee on Capacity Building to take genderresponsiveness and human rights as crosscutting issues in the 2016-2020 workplan. - Decision 15/CP.25, which is the Terms of Reference for the review of the Doha Work Programme (on Action for Climate Empowerment), reaffirms the key role that a broad range of stakeholders, including, inter alia, women and indigenous peoples, play in ensuring Action for Climate Empowerment.